MicrosoftDocs/Hololens/hololens/hololens-core-components.md

 > [!NOTE]
 > This overview is intended to help IT professionals understand considerations for deploying and managing Microsoft HoloLens 2 devices within an organization.
 For device end users, see [Get your HoloLens 2 ready to use](hololens2-setup.md) to get started.

-HoloLens 2 runs on Windows 10 Holographic which provides organizations with robust, flexible, built-in mobile device and app management technologies.
+HoloLens 2 runs on Windows 10 Holographic, which provides organizations with robust, flexible, built-in mobile device and app management technologies.
 Windows 10 Holographic supports end-to-end device lifecycle management to give companies control over their devices, data, and apps.

-The HoloLens 2 can easily be incorporated into standard lifecycle practices, from device enrollment, configuration, and application management to maintenance and retirement using a comprehensive mobile device management solution.
+HoloLens 2 can easily be incorporated into standard lifecycle practices -- from device enrollment, configuration, and application management to maintenance and retirement -- by using a comprehensive mobile device management solution.

 The following steps and video can help guide you through the process of HoloLens 2 adoption within your organization.